 Take the image below for example.
 While the colored photograph is beautiful, the black and white version cuts back on distractions you see in the color variants, which helps put more focus on the subject and the emotion they are evoking.

-With all of this in mind, it’s time to try your hand at telling a more compelling story with BeFunky's Black & White effects!
-To get started, upload a photo into the Photo Editor and click on the Effects tab (the star icon) in the left side menu, then select the Black & White category.
-In the effect’s Settings Menu, you can easily adjust the Effect Amount, Highlights, and Shadows using their respective sliders.
-Once you’ve got the effect looking just right, click the blue checkmark to confirm.
+With all of this in mind, it’s time to try your hand at telling a more compelling story with B&W Tones!

+Next, choose the preset you like.
+In this example, B&W Tones 3 is selected.
+In the effect’s Settings menu, you can easily adjust the Effect Amount, Highlights, and Shadows using their respective sliders.
+Once you’ve got the effect looking just right, click the blue Apply button.

 And voila, you’ve got a compelling black and white photo in just a few clicks!

-Another unique editing option you can do with these effects is to make part of the photo remain colorful, while the rest of the photo is black and white.
-When done right, the end result looks really neat and almost tricks your eye before you realize the rest of the photo is black and white.
+Another unique editing option you have with these effects is to have the photo remain colorful, while the rest of the rest is black and white.
 Just like deciding if the color in a photo adds or detracts from the emotion or message you’re trying to convey, leave a portion of the frame in color only if it rounds out the message you are trying to share.

-With your photo uploaded in the Photo Editor, click on the Effects tab and select the Black & White category.
+First, upload your photo in the Editor.
+From the Effects tab, select the B&W Tones category.

-Choose the tone you like the most and click on it’s Settings Menu.
-Feel free to adjust the effect to your liking before clicking the Paint tab.
+Choose the tone you like the most and click on the Settings Menu.
+Feel free to adjust the effect to your liking before going to the Erase tab.

 The finished result will first attract the eye to the colored portion of the photo first, making it stand out amongst the black and white in a unique way!

 Now when you go out into the world and think about looking at a scene simply for its relationship between light and dark, texture, and composition, your eye will become better trained for all of your photography practices.
 Try out our various Black & White effects today!